The Future of Healthcare? It's Digital.

 No matter the enthusiasm generated by an industry transformed through innovation, healthcare will always remain highly regulated, with exceptions and variance between regions and markets, and even economic models.
 Healthcare has become a very complex market to keep up with for original equipment manufacturers (OEMs).

-Here are six industry challenges identified by participants in both our 2018 and 2020 digital health surveys with brief commentary on progress and potential for further improvement in the years ahead:
+Here are six digital health industry challenges identified by participants in both our 2018 and 2020 digital healthcare technology surveys with brief commentary on progress and potential for further improvement in the years ahead:

 1. Sluggish Production and Launch Cycles